07 Jan Are you really ready for that interview?

 Prepare (and rehearse) two matters that highlight your technical expertise.
 Know these matters inside out and down to the fine detail to demonstrate the depth of your knowledge.
 This demonstrates that you are passionate about your work and that you take your job seriously.
 Knowing you have these prepared also makes you feel more confident and relaxed.
 Remember that every transaction on your matter list is fair game, so be confident about whatever you have listed there and what your role was!

 3. Sell yourself without being arrogant

 Use quotes from clients, partners and colleagues to highlight your skills and provide third party credibility and evidence.
 Only use what people have said about you professionally, or what has been said about you in appraisals and performance reviews.

-3. Be ready for a technical interview
+4. Be ready for the technical bits

-At Marden we are here to help you at every stage of the recruitment process.
+At Marsden, we are here to help you at every stage of the recruitment process.
 We have been making sure lawyers are interview–ready for many years and can help you gain the competitive edge to ensure you get the job.
 Get in touch with our consultants to tap into our career guidance.